Quansight-Labs/free-threaded-compatibility/docs/thread_sanitizer.md

 race:dnnl_sgemm
 ```

-This suppressions file tells TSan to not any races it detects in the functions
+This suppressions file tells TSan to not report any races it detects in the functions
 `llvm::RuntimeDyldELF::registerEHFrames`, `partial_vectorcall_fallback`, and
 `dnnl_sgemm`.